EARnagram/lessons/sec3/producing_apis_with_express/lesson/README.md

 router.post('/burgers',    burgersController.create);
 ```

+> Can we now create burgers?

-Now we have a route to post new burgers, but we still need the attached method to serve our data.
+Of course not!
+We have a route to post new burgers, but we still need
+the attached method to serve our data.

 In the burger controller, we'll need to create a create function.

 Things to keep in mind:

 1. We need to take the new burger from the body on the response object.
-2. We'll need to use the id attribute of our `burgers` array to keep track of how many we've made.
+2. We'll need to use the id attribute of our `burgers` array to keep
+   track of how many we've made.
 3. We need to push the new burger into our burgers array.
 4. We need to confirm the create method worked
 5. Include the method in our exports